d2l-ai/d2l-en/chapter_crashcourse/index.md

 Determining which way to move each parameter at each step of an algorithm requires a little bit of calculus.
 Fortunately, Apache MXNet's autograd package covers this for us, and we will cover it next.
-Machine learning is concerned with making predictions:
-*what is the likely value of some unknown attribute, given the information that we observe?*
+Next, machine learning is concerned with making predictions:*what is the likely value of some unknown attribute, given the information that we observe?*
 To reason rigorously under uncertainty we will need to invoke the language of probability and statistics.